Home Warranty Exclusions: What's NOT Covered That You Should Know

 Step 4: Check Coverage Caps

 Look for dollar limits per repair, per item, and per year.
-A $500 cap on plumbing repairs, for example, may not even cover a licensed plumber's service call plus parts.
+A typical home warranty contract has three layers of coverage limits, with HVAC system caps often running about $1,500 to $3,000 per system depending on carrier and tier.
+A $500 cap on plumbing repairs may not even cover a licensed plumber's service call plus parts.

 Step 5: Get It in Writing

 If a sales representative verbally promises something that isn't in the contract, it doesn't count.
 Only what's written in the service agreement is enforceable.
-Understand what a home warranty is at its core — it's a service contract, not an insurance policy, which means the contract document is everything.
+Compare offerings across the best home warranty companies by approval rates and contract clarity, and avoid companies with red flags like high denial rates or vague exclusion language.

 Frequently Asked Questions